 Junior high school graduates may continue their education to high school or Technological colleges (kosen), which, however, is not compulsory and therefore requires the passing of an admission exam to enter.
-High schools generally offer a three-year program, which Evening high schools and correspondence courses offer programs for more them three years.
+High schools generally offer a three-year program, while evening high schools and correspondence courses offer programs that are of a longer duration.
 There are several types of high schools.

 - General academic high school

 - Specialized high school that targets future employment in a specific job area (such as agricultural high school, industrial high school, commercial high school, etc.)

 Combined with college-level education, technological colleges in Japan offer a five-year program to students who wish to gain greater technology-related skills.
 The specialized areas of technological colleges include industry, merchant marine-related studies, electronic/information engineering and aviation (At present, there are no technological colleges in Tokyo for merchant marine-related studies or electronic/information engineering).
 Graduates of technological colleges go directly into employment or continue their education at university.

 - Evening classes/correspondence courses